Floyd Davis: Co-winner of the Indianapolis 500

-During the 1941 Indianapolis 500, Floyd Davis had been driving the Noc-Out Hose Clamp car for sixty laps, moving from 17th to 12th place when teammate Mauri Rose, the pole sitter, began experiencing problems with his car, the Elgin Piston Pin.
+During the 1941 Indianapolis 500, Davis had been driving the Noc-Out Hose Clamp car for sixty laps, moving from 17th to 12th place when teammate Mauri Rose, the pole sitter, began experiencing problems with his car, the Elgin Piston Pin.
 The films show that he wasn't too happy when at lap 72, team owner Lou Moore pulled Davis from his car and replaced him with Rose.
 “I was ready to go into the lead when they called me in,” Davis later joked.

 That is what Rose did, winning the first of his three 500 championships, and earning Davis an asterisk in the history books as a co-winner, although he never led a single lap in any of his races.
 Davis received a 50-50 split of the prize money, but never drove in another 500, racing only sparingly in 1946 and 1948.

 Davis had driven in three previous 500s, coming in 15th in 1937, 27th in 1939, and 20th in 1940.

 Davis is buried at Crown Hill Cemetery in Indianapolis (Section 53 Lot 320).